Gout Diet and Prevention

 - Eat a low-cholesterol, low-fat diet.
 People with gout have a higher risk for heart disease.
 This diet would not only lower your risk for gout but also your risk for heart disease.
 Control your cholesterol.

-- Avoid foods that are high in purines (the biochemical in foods that is metabolized into uric acid), including shellfish and red meats.
+- Use a low-purine diet and avoid foods that are high in purines (the biochemical in foods that is metabolized into uric acid), including shellfish and red meats.

 - Slowly lose weight.
 This can lower your uric acid levels.
 Losing weight too rapidly can occasionally precipitate gout attacks.